jckgan/blog/README.md

 ## Acknowledgements & Credits

-`blog` is a modified version of [Infinitifall's Succulent](https://github.com/Infinitifall/Succulent), all credit and copyright for styling goes towards [Infinitifall](https://github.com/Infinitifall).
+`blog` is a modified version of [Infinitifall's Succulent](https://github.com/Infinitifall/Succulent), all credit and copyright for styling, scripts, and website code goes towards [Infinitifall](https://github.com/Infinitifall).
 See [LICENSE](/LICENSE) for more information.